Become smart in preventive maintenance management through CMMS

 Preventive maintenance is best recommended in the following cases:

-- i) The health of the asset has a substantial impact on the productivity.
+- The health of the asset has a substantial impact on productivity.

-- ii) Assets whose probability of failure is closely related to the hours of operation.
+- Assets whose probability of failure is closely related to the hours of operation.

 When preventative maintenance will not be an advisable option?